 For us, the benefit of faster processes mean that we can spend more time dealing with each patient individually and complete a number of additional tests which should be undertaken.
 It is absolutely not a stratagem to allow us to cram in lots of extra patients.
 We like to take our time, help our patients properly and keep our sanity!

 Like all optometry practices in Scotland, we have automated visual field screeners, digital retinal cameras and tononometers.
-In addition, we use various types of hand held and insrtument mounted indirect ophthalmoscopes.
+In addition, we use various types of hand held and instrument mounted indirect ophthalmoscopes.

 These devices are essential for thorough eye examinations, and no, they don’t hurt.

-We have in our Clarkston practice a twin laser imaging camera.
+Our practice has an OCT scanner.
 Within a few moments, this stunning instrument can produce a 3-D retinal photograph which can be viewed from any angle.
 Additionally, it can give us a very detailed scan of the macula (the central and most receptor dense part of your eye, the bit that gives you your sharpest vision).
 It can do other clever things like a detailed optic nerve analysis and compare it to a “normative” database, that is compare your optic nerve to an “average” group of people who are matched for age, ethnicity, sex, etc.

 This is incredibly useful for detecting tiny abnormalities which could very easily be missed in the course of a standard eye exam.
 As your data is stored in the instrument’s computer, we can monitor any subtle changes in your eyes which may occur over time.